Transcendence and linear relations of $1$-periods: Transcendence of Incomplete Periods

-\begin{rem}\begin{enumerate} \item The assumption is satisfied for $\kappa=\gamma$ a single non-closed path with $\gamma(1)-\gamma(0)$ not torsion.
-In this case the period numbers were computed explicitly in Summary~\ref{sum:explicit} in terms of the Weierstrass functions.
-The cases of integrals of the first and second kind are actually already due to Schneider, see \cite[Satz 15, p.~60]{S}.
-The result is new for integrals of the third kind. \item The assumption on $P(\kappa)$ can be relaxed.
+\begin{rem} \begin{enumerate} \item The assumption is satisfied for if $\kappa$ is a single non-closed path $\gamma$ with $\gamma(1)-\gamma(0)$ non-torsion.
+In this case the period numbers were computed explicitly in Summary~\ref{sum:explicit} in terms of the Weierstraß functions.
+The cases of integrals of the first and second kind are actually already due to Schneider; see \cite[Satz 15, p.~60]{S}.
+The result is new for integrals of the third kind. \item It is possible to extend the considerations to the case when $P(\kappa)$ is torsion.
 We do not go into details here. \end{enumerate} \end{rem}